jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 {{< figure src="index_files/figure-markdown_strict/cell-15-output-1.png" width="675" height="429" >}}
 <img src="index_files/figure-markdown_strict/cell-15-output-1.png"/>

-Besides being slightly different lengths, the easy and hard ways give exactly the same results.
+Besides having a few more samples, the results are exactly the same.

-### Validation
+### Modulation Validation

-A great question to ask at this point is
+At this point, it's worth asking

 > "yeah, but how do you know this is correct?"